verhoevenv/verhoevenv.github.io/_posts/2016-02-01-notes-from-ddd-europe.md

 ---
 The year 2016 started off great by having a [superb Domain Driven Design conference](http://dddeurope.com/2016/) right here in Belgium, bringing together some big names of the scene (like Eric Evans, Vaughn Vernon, Alberto Brandolini, Greg Young, ...), a lot of really smart people, and me.
 These are my thoughts and notes on the talks I watched.
 I mostly wanted to write these down to be able to get back to them later.
 But maybe you can also learn something from this.
 Maybe it can serve as a conversation starter.
 So feel free to talk to me about these notes, or to correct me where I'm wrong!

 I'll add videos when they appear online.
-While there are no videos in here, this will be one gigantic wall of text.
-Good luck.
+You can find videos for the talks I didn't attend on [the DDD Europe Youtube page](https://www.youtube.com/channel/UC3PGn-hQdbtRiqxZK9XBGqQ).

 # Opening keynote (Eric Evans)
 <iframe width="492" height="277" src="https://www.youtube.com/embed/dnUFEg68ESM" frameborder="0" allowfullscreen></iframe>

 Eric Evans gave us a view about his current thoughts on DDD, 12 years after [The Book](https://www.goodreads.com/book/show/179133.Domain_Driven_Design) came out.